thinkphp/thinkphp.herokuapp.com/_posts/2021-03-21-first-program-python3.md

 - finiteness - the algorithm must finish in a finite amount of time.
 - correctness - the end result should be correct for all inputs.

 A program is a sequence of instructions that specifies how to perform a computation.
-The computation might be something mathematical, such as solving a system of equations or finding the rootof a polynomial, but it can also be a symbolic computation such as searching or replacing text in a document or something graphical, like processing an image or playing a video.
+The computation might be something mathematical, such as solving a system of equations or finding the root of a polynomial, but it can also be a symbolic computation such as searching or replacing text in a document or something graphical, like processing an image or playing a video.

 The details look different in different languages, buta few instructions appear in just about every language: